cs411-alawini/sp25-cs411-team091-jjdc/doc/Database Design.md

 ## Insertion Commands
-TODO - Chi - No Need to Write this here!
-Write in Google doc until we have Stage 2 graded.

-Below are screenshots of the three databases with over 1000 entries.
+Below are screenshots of four of our tables with over 1000 entries.

 ![foods](pics/CountFoods.PNG)